adobe/aio-lib-ims/api.md

 ### context.plugins
 The list of additional IMS login plugins to consider.
-The JWT and OAuth2 plugins are required by the CNA Core IMS library and are always installed and used.
+The JWT and OAuth2 plugins are required by the AIO Lib Core IMS library and are always installed and used.
 This list of plugins is always stored in the global configuration.